renaudjenny/MemoArt/README.md

 ## Features

 * 🀄️ 20 tiles to return one after another to find the pair
+  * 🧒 Easy level with 16 tiles to return
+  * 🧓 Hard level with 24 tiles to return
 * 👩🏻‍🎨 Every pair of tiles represent a different art style.
 Currently 17 different art style are available for free.
 * 🏆 There is a counter of moves, so you can track your progress to decrease the number of moves you have made in the next game.
-You can even visualise your top 10 in High Scores.
+You can even visualise your top 10 in High Scores for each level.
 * 💸 This application is available for iOS (iPhone and iPad) for **free** and **no ads**.

 ## Icons and illustrations